 #1 eToro – Best CFD Broker Australia

-eToro offer social trading to their Australian Traders.
-But trader need to pay inactivity fees while they are not trading.
+eToro offers social trading to their Australian Traders.
+But traders need to pay inactivity fees while they are not trading.

 Regulation: They are regulated with ASIC as eToro AUS Capital Limited. eToro’s license number is 491139.
 ASIC issued the license to eToro on 03/06/2016.
 We consider eToro a low-risk broker.

 68% of retail investors that trade with eToro loses their money while trading with eToro.